Microbreweries and the Craft Beer Culture in Quebec

 Gastronomic Pairings

 Craft beer deserves to be treated with the same care as wine when it comes to pairings.
-Its aromatic complexity makes it an ideal companion for many Quebec dishes.
+Its aromatic complexity makes it an ideal companion for many dishes in Quebec cuisine.

-A few suggestions for pairings between major craft beer families and local products found at Carrera Café.
+Some pairing suggestions between major craft beer families and terroir products found at Carrera Café.

 IPA & Charcuterie

-The bitterness of the IPA contrasts with the richness of organic Charlevoix charcuterie.
-A vibrant, memorable, tension-filled pairing.
-The brewing version of the Grand Prix.
+The bitterness of IPA contrasts with the richness of organic Charlevoix charcuterie.
+A tense, vibrant, memorable pairing.
+The craft beer version of the Grand Prix.

 PairingTension & Character